A Little Trip Down Memory Lane

 Rules, Rules — We Don’t Need No Steenkin’ Rules!

 Except that’s not how I remember it.
-Some of us were excited about this new frontier and its lack of rules, but others were equally excited to invent and pontificate at length about what the rules of blogging were, or ought to be.
+Some of us were excited about this new frontier and its lack of rules, but others were excited to invent and pontificate at length about what the rules of blogging were, or ought to be.
 It was almost as if they had nothing else to write about, so they had to tell everyone else how not to write.
 I have criticized and satirized these early “listicles” to death, and I urge you to hold fast to the notion that there ought not to be any rules but good writing.

 By “good writing,” I simply mean “that which does not bore the reader to tears and make them beg for death.”